This article contains affiliate links. We may earn a small commission if you purchase via these links.

 Night Vision VS Thermal Imaging

 Thermal imaging scopes have been heavy and big.
-Average weight for a standard thermal scope is around 2 pounds.
+Average weight for a standard thermal rifle scope is around 2 pounds.
 Lightweight thermals weigh in around 1-1.5 pounds which is comparable to regular daytime rifle scopes.
 While thermals may be around the same length of traditional rifle scopes, and even shorter, the internal components needed to provide thermal imaging makes them wider.
 Their overall size and weight will influence your hunting or tactical weapon and sight system.

 A lightweight and compact option may be to consider a clip-on system.
-Not only does it shed size and weight, they're designed to be used in front of your daytime scope and should be easily removeable and attachable.
+Not only does it shed size and weight, they're designed to be used in front of your daytime scope and should be easily removable and attachable.